khaors/geocompr/main.md

 #> [1] "tmap"
 ```

-We can later use `map_nz` to plot its contents with `print(map_nz)`.
+`map_nz` can be plotted later, for example by adding additional layers (as we'll below) or simply running `map_nz` in the console, which is equivalent to `print(map_nz)`.
-Alternatively `tmap` objects can be used as the basis of other maps:
+To use `tmap` objects as the basis of other maps new layers or settings can be added with the `+` operator.
-in addition to new layers for a single shape, the `+` operator can be used to add new shapes to a map with an extra `+ tm_shape()`.

-All subsequent layer functions after a new shape will refer to the newly added shape, until a new shape is added, allowing one or more layers to be added for each shape.
+When another shape is added to a `tmap` object with `+ tm_shape()`, all subsequent aesthetic functions refer to the newly added shape, until another new shape is added.
-This is illustrated in the code chunk below which creates a new map object (called `map_nz1`) building on `map_nz`.
-`map_nz1` contains an additional layer representing high points in New Zealand, as illustrated in Figure \@ref(fig:tmlayers) (left).
+This syntax allows the creation of maps involving multiple shapes and one or more layers for each shape, as demonstrated in the code chunk below:

 ```r